KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ### Mining
 #### Metallurgist (Lv15)
+Metal bars require less materials to produce.
+For all vanilla bars and for Furnace and Heave Furnaces, the amount of ores are reduced by %20

+For Mod Authors: If you add custom metal bars, then you should also reduce the material amount by %20.
 #### Ironmonger (Lv15)
 Ores are worth more.